-"Never trust a skinny chef” is a saying that has been used on aprons and for book and newspaper article titles.
+“Never trust a skinny chef” (or “Never trust a skinny cook”) is a saying that has been printed on many images.
 The implication is that a skinny chef doesn’t eat much of his or her own food, or that the food isn’t very filling.
-The saying has been used since at least 1976.

 4 March 1976, Augusta (GA) Chronicle, “French cooking is taught by expert” by Louise Thrash, pg.
 E1, col. 1: